-- Ensure gloves or food tongs are used by all staff handling 'ready to eat' foods - Children and staff wash and dry their hands before handling food or eating meals and snacks. - Food is stored and served at safe temperatures i.e. below 5°C or above 60°C. - Children will be discouraged from handling other children's food and utensils. - Food-handling staff members attend relevant training courses and pass relevant information onto the rest of the staff.
+- Ensure gloves or food tongs are used by all staff handling 'ready to eat' foods - Children and staff wash and dry their hands before handling food or eating meals and snacks. - When children are serving themselves, they are encouraged to wash their hands or wipe their hands with wipes before they go for another serve.
+Educators will be helping in serving where possible. - Food is stored and served at safe temperatures i.e. below 5°C or above 60°C. - Children will be discouraged from handling other children's food and utensils. - Food-handling staff members attend relevant training courses and pass relevant information onto the rest of the staff.